 Mount Pleasant Nature Reserve

-Mount Pleasant Nature Reserve, part of Canberra Nature Park, is a 65 hectares reserve located east of Canberra city.
+Mount Pleasant Nature Reserve, part of Canberra Nature Park, is a 57 hectare reserve located east of Canberra city.

-The reserve is a small part of a large, well-connected and diverse woodland-open forest complex.
-The reserve protects areas of Yellow Box-Red Gum Grassy Woodland.
+The reserve is a small part of a large, well-connected and diverse woodland-open forest complex and protects areas of Yellow Box-Red Gum Grassy Woodland.

 Mount Pleasant lookout offers views of Lake Burley Griffin and Jerrabomberra Wetlands.

 The Duntroon Dairy, the ACT’s oldest building, is located at the base of Mount Pleasant.

 Cultural Landscape – A continuing connection to country

 Aboriginal people lived in and managed the landscape in this region for thousands of years and have maintained a connection to the land to the present day.
 Generations of Aboriginal people have cared for Country, and have been sustained, physically and spiritually through their relationship with the land, waterways and cosmology.